Perhaps you have found a property for an incredible price and are wondering how anyone could “give” away their land.

 If you don’t have a few extra thousand dollars to spend if the power lines end up being farther than expected, then this may not be a project that you want to take on.

 It’s also wise to know whether or not the lines are on public property or private property.

-If the lines are on private property, then you’ll need to seek permission from whoever owns that property.
+If the lines are on private property, then you may need to seek permission from whoever owns that property.